 Director of Education & Dissemination

-Roger Casey, PhD, LCSW is the Director of Education and Dissemination for the Center.
+Roger Casey, PhD, LCSW is the Director of Education and Dissemination for the the National Center on Homelessness Among Veterans.
 Dr. Casey holds a Master’s Degree in Social Work, a Graduate Certificate in Public Administration, and a doctorate in Public Health.
 Prior to helping establish the Center, he was the Director, VA’s Homeless Providers Grant and Per Diem Program.
 Dr. Casey has worked with the U.S. Departments of Housing and Urban Development (HUD) and Health and Human Services (HHS) to develop and provide guidance and administrative oversight for the VA component of the Collaborative Initiative to end Chronic Homelessness (CICH), served as Principal Investigator for the VA Homeless After-Care Study, initiated actions to create the Council of Network Homeless Coordinators, and developed administrative procedures to enhance contract residential treatment under the Health Care for Homeless Veterans (HCHV) Program.
 Dr. Casey’s research interests include homelessness, residential treatment models, and development and implementation of community-based practices that address the needs of individuals diagnosed with mental illness.

+Susan Vieira joined the Center in August 2012 and manages operations for the Center.
+In addition she serves as the lead for strategic planning as well as communications and coordination of projects across the various Center core areas.
 Ms. Vieira was previously the national lead for the VHA Health Care Efficiency transformation initiative.
 She holds a Master of Science in HealthCare Administration and a Bachelor of Science in Medical Technology.
 She is board certified in Health Care Management and is a Fellow of the American College of Healthcare Executives.
-With over 35 years of health care experience, including over 32 years with VHA, she has held positions in the areas of Pathology & Laboratory Medicine, Rehabilitation Medicine, Contracting, Quality Management, Workforce Development and Strategic Planning.
+With 40 years of health care experience, including over 35 years with VHA, she has held positions in the areas of Pathology & Laboratory Medicine, Rehabilitation Medicine, Contracting, Quality Management, Workforce Development and Strategic Planning.
 Ms. Vieira has also been involved in research and is published in the area of pharmacokinetics.